tim-fan/location_of_interest_checker/README.md

 ### Install

-To install this package into a virtualenv:
+To install this package/script into a virtualenv:

 ```bash
 python -m venv venv